Vectorworks/developer-scripting/Function Reference/Functions/EqPt.md

 |tolerance|REAL|   |

 ## Remarks
-([[User:CBM-c-|_c_]], 2022.01.21) Tolerance must be <> 0.
+(*_c_*, 2022.01.21) Tolerance must be <> 0.
 By a tolerance of 0 EqPt will always return false.
 In Python, contrary to most Pascal-derived vectorial routines, EqPt accepts also a bidimensional tuple without returning gibberish: the third item will always be ignored.
 So this is a 2D-only routine.

 ## Examples
 #### VectorScript ####